 Having a few partitions is great for mitigating the threat of data loss and streamlining online backups.
 It can also make restoring data from backups easier, as you know where the data needs to go.

-To make sure you’re using the best option for your regular backups, take a look at our online backup reviews.
-We’ll save you a step and tell you that IDrive is our favorite, as you can read in our IDrive review.
+To make sure you’re using the best option for your regular backups, we’ll save you a step and tell you that IDrive is our favorite online backup option, as you can read in our IDrive review.
 If you have questions about partitioning, or there’s something we left out, comment or tweet at us.